Strong local uniqueness for the vacant set of random interlacements: Crossings and blocking interfaces

 \section{Crossings and blocking interfaces}

-In this appendix we exhibit a basic result, Proposition~\ref{lem:surroundingInterfaces} below, which is topological and of independent interest.
+In this appendix we state a basic result, Proposition~\ref{lem:surroundingInterfaces} below, which is topological and of independent interest.
 It connects the minimum number of times any path crossing an annular region $V \setminus U$ (where $U \subset V \subset \Z^d$) intersects a set $\Sigma$ to the density of certain dual `blocking' interfaces in $\Sigma$.
-The existence of these interfaces is established as part of Proposition~\ref{lem:surroundingInterfaces}.
-This result significantly refines Lemma~2.1 in \cite{gosrodsev2021radius} in order to suit the more sophisticated requirements of the current article (see Section~\ref{sec:supcrit_upper_bnd}).
-In particular, a key novel feature is a certain maximality property of blocking interfaces, see Proposition~\ref{lem:surroundingInterfaces},\,(c) below.
+This result is a refinement of \cite[Lemma~2.1]{gosrodsev2021radius}, in that it also establishes a certain maximality property of the interfaces (see item~(c) below) which is crucial for our proof of Theorem~\ref{prop:exploration_RI-I}.

 We first introduce the necessary notation.
 For any $U \subset \subset \Z^d$, we let ${{\rm Fill}}(U)$ denote the union of $U$ and all its holes, where a hole is~any finite component of $U^c$.
 The set ${{\rm Fill}}(U)$ is ($\ast$-)connected whenever the set $U$ is ($\ast$-)connected.
 Since $U$ is finite, there exists a unique infinite connected component $U_\infty^c$ of $U^c$ and we define the {\em exterior boundary} of $U$ as $\partial^{{\rm ext}} U \coloneqq \partial U_\infty^c$, which equals $\partial^{{\rm out}}{{\rm Fill}}(U).$ For any two sets $U, \Sigma \subset \subset \Z^d$, we say $U$ is surrounded by $\Sigma$, denoted as